cheese1/medusawiki/Quality-Settings.md

 4) Save the page (this will activate the Archive on First Match feature) and then come back to the same Edit page
 5) Check off the **Archive on First Match** Setting

-This will allow you to get your grubby little hands on the first release that hits the interwebz, and as soon as **any one** of the 720p qualities is released, SickBeard will download the **first only** and then stop!
+This will allow you to get your grubby little hands on the first release that hits the interwebz, and as soon as **any one** of the 720p qualities is released, SickRage will download the **first only** and then stop!
 No multiple Preferred downloads for you, just viewing pleasure :)